Veterinary dermatologist. Everyone needs their own doctor! What happens at an appointment with a veterinary dermatologist

 CAUSES OF DERMATOLOGICAL DISEASES IN ANIMALS AND THEIR MANIFESTATIONS

-DIAGNOSTICS OF SKIN DISEASES AND THEIR TREATMENT
+DIAGNOSIS OF SKIN DISEASES AND THEIR TREATMENT

-HOW TO PREPARE THE ANIMAL FOR RECEPTION?
+HOW TO PREPARE AN ANIMAL FOR ADOPT?

 PREVENTION OF SKIN DISEASES IN DOGS AND CATS